Crimson Quill’s Appraisal #471

 “Fuck you faggot, ain’t had pussy since pussy had you.”

-This sly motherfucker does precisely that and, after a little time on da streets peddling narcotics to kids barely old enough to pull their dicks, he’s soon grabbing attention from all angles.
+This sly motherfucker does precisely that and, after a little time on the streets peddling narcotics to kids barely old enough to pull their dicks, he’s soon grabbing attention from all angles.
 One set of eyes have him in their sights in no time and these gloriously bulging peepers belong to self-appointed attorney David Jason (Goldblum), who moonlights as a drug trafficker when not getting guilty parties off the hook in state court.
 Jason is wary at first but it isn’t long before the wing of tenuous hospitality extends and suddenly that old denim jacket is history.

 From sly motherfucker to suave motherfucker in a few basic steps, Hull has found himself an opening at the top table and there ain’t a man alive who will stop him grabbing that seat.